Roman Forum Tickets: how to buy, prices and discounts

 - Be wary of unofficial guides or tickets: the area around the Colosseum is full of touts or unofficial guides who will offer you tickets and guided tours at "bargain" prices.
 Be wary of anything they offer you because you may be disappointed if the tickets are not valid or the tour is not what you expected.

-If you want more tips or details about it, do not hesitate to consult my article with tips for visiting the Colosseum.
+If you want more tips or details about it, do not hesitate to consult my article with tips to visit the Colosseum.

-There is a virtual tour in which the guide provides you with virtual reality glasses that help you to reconstruct everyday scenes of the Forum.
-You will be amazed!
+There is a virtual tour in which the guide provides them with virtual reality glasses that help them to reconstruct everyday scenes of the Forum.
+They will be amazed!

-If you are thinking of going to Rome as a family, you might be interested in reading my article about visiting the Colosseum and the Roman Forum with children.
+If you are thinking of going to Rome as a family, you may be interested in reading my article about visiting the Colosseum and the Roman Forum with children.